synshop/ShopIdentifyer/README.md

         $ cd ShopIdentifyer
         $ pip install -r requirements.txt

-2. Additionally, the system needs a identity/config.py file to set up with the following properties:
+2. Additionally, the system needs a identity/config.py file including the following properties:

         #
         # Some of these values are encrypted.
 Please use the ./crypto/crypto.py